mithrandyr/GeoCallMisc/README.md

 ## AzureDeploy

 ## CertRenew
-this script handles renewing the *.geocall.*.* wildcard certificate from letsencrypt.org.
+this script handles renewing the *.geocall.* wildcard certificate from letsencrypt.org.
 Running with a '-production' switch will renew the production certificate and upload it to the Azure Blob Storage -- to deploy to systems, remotely logon, import GCPosh and run 'Invoke-GCPDeploySSL'.

 ## GeoCallDeploy